icasas/tvReg/README.md

 ## Further information

-Details on the theory and applications to finance and macroeconomics can be found in [Casas, Isabel and Fernandez-Casal, 2019](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3363526), and in the package vignette <https://icasas.github.io/tvReg/articles/tvReg.html>.
+Details on the theory and applications to finance and macroeconomics can be found in [Casas, Isabel and Fernandez-Casal, 2022](https://journal.r-project.org/articles/RJ-2022-002/) and in the package vignette <https://icasas.github.io/tvReg/articles/tvReg.html>.

 ## References

-Casas, Isabel and Fernandez-Casal, Ruben, *tvReg: Time-varying Coefficient Linear Regression for Single and Multi-Equations in R* (April 1, 2019).
-Available at SSRN:<https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3363526>.
+Casas, Isabel and Fernandez-Casal, Ruben, *tvReg: Time-varying Coefficient Linear Regression for Single and Multi-Equations in R* (2022).
+R Journal, 14/1, pp. 79 - 100. [link](https://journal.r-project.org/articles/RJ-2022-002/)